omicsEye/omeClust/README.md

 Go to the [Anaconda website](https://www.anaconda.com/) and download the latest version for your operating system.
 * For Windows users: do not forget to add `conda` to your system `path`
 * Second is to check for conda availability
-open a terminal (or command line for Windows users) and run:
+Open a terminal (or command line for Windows users) and run:
 ```
 conda --version
 ```
-it should out put something like:
+it should output something like:
 ```
 conda 4.10.3
 ```
-if not, you must make *conda* available to your system for further steps. if you have problems adding conda to PATH, you can find instructions [here](https://docs.anaconda.com/anaconda/user-guide/faq/).
+If not, you must make *conda* available in your system for further steps.
+If you have problems adding conda to PATH, you can find instructions [here](https://docs.anaconda.com/anaconda/user-guide/faq/).

-### Windows Linux Mac ###
+### Windows Linux Mac###
 If you are using an **Apple M1/M2 MAC** please go to the [Apple M1/M2 MAC](#apple-m1m2-mac) for installation instructions.
 If you have a working conda on your system, you can safely skip to step three.
-If you are using windows, please make sure you have both git and Microsoft Visual C++ 14.0 or greater installed. install [git](https://gitforwindows.org/)
+If you are using Windows, please make sure you have both git and Microsoft Visual C++ 14.0 or greater installed. install [git](https://gitforwindows.org/)
 [Microsoft C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) In case you face issues with this step, [this link](https://github.com/pycaret/pycaret/issues/1254) may help you.